Mobile Search Menu

 • Hydrangeas grow on every continent, from Asia to North America.

-• Don’t let their soft, feminine look deceive you, hydrangeas are notoriously toxic!
+• Don’t let their soft, feminine look deceive you — hydrangeas are notoriously toxic!

 • There exists an American Hydrangea Society!
 Since 1994, hydrangea lovers have gathered to discuss their love of the colorful, bushy plant.

 • Some of the tallest hydrangeas in the world grew to an amazing 10 feet tall!
-But typically, they grow to between 2 and 5 feet.
+But typically they grow to between 2 and 5 feet.

 Hydrangea care

-The word “hydrangea” comes from the Greek word hydro, meaning water.
+The word “hydrangea” comes from the Greek word "hydro," meaning "water."
 The name was inspired by the constant water that’s needed to care for them.
-In addition to plenty of water, here are a few other things you should know about caring for hydrangeas:

-• Hydrangeas can thrive in full-sun or partly shady areas.
+• Hydrangeas can thrive in full sun or partly shady areas.

 • They should be planted in rich, moist soil.